esphome/esphome-docs/cookbook/arduino_port_extender.rst

     - reading analog inputs
     - writing digital outputs

-The Arduino sketch can be retrieved from `Here <https://github.com/glmnet/esphome_devices/tree/master/ArduinoPortExtender/src>`__
+The Arduino sketch can be retrieved from `here <https://github.com/glmnet/esphome_devices/tree/master/ArduinoPortExpander/src>`__ you can rename it to ``.ino`` and use the Arduino IDE to program it.

-You need to download `ape.h <https://github.com/glmnet/esphome_devices/blob/master/ape.h>`__ and include the ape.h in the ESPHome configuration.
+You need to download `arduino_port_expander.h <https://github.com/glmnet/esphome_devices/blob/master/arduino_port_expander.h>`__ and include the ape.h in the ESPHome configuration.

 .. code-block:: yaml

     esphome:
       ...
       includes:
-          - ape.h
+          - arduino_port_expander.h

 Setup your :ref:`I²C Bus <i2c>` and assign it an ``id``: